Applying to Unilever's future leaders programme: the digital interview

 Once you’ve done this, identify what you think Unilever’s main priorities are and what kind of company it is trying to be.
 This will help you consider how best to tackle the problems you’re given in the interview in ways that align with Unilever’s strategy and values.

 Take Unilever’s stance on sustainability, for example.
 It’s clear from its website that this is something it is focusing on.
 It launched the Unilever Sustainable Living plan in 2010 with three main goals, one of them being to halve the environmental footprint of its products.
 This is something you should consider in the interview – for example, if you get a hypothetical question about something that might contradict its sustainability plan, such as switching to a fuel source that’s cheaper.

-So, for example, if you’re asked something along the lines of ‘What would you do if you made a mistake?’, this is a good time to show that you will take accountability.
+You should also read Unilever’s ‘Code of business principles and code policies’, which is downloadable from its website, and let what you’ve read influence your thinking when answering the interview questions.
+For example, if you’re asked something along the lines of ‘What would you do if you made a mistake?’, this is a good time to show that you will take accountability.

 Follow Unilever in the news

 Keep up to date on what Unilever is working on at the moment.
 Has it announced any new products or launched any new advertising campaigns?
 You can look on its website for its latest announcements, do a general Google search and be on the lookout for any stories that appear in the news.

 It's also a good idea to think about what problems Unilever has faced recently and how it dealt with these issues.
 For example, in the age of social media, campaigns can create unprecedented responses and blow up within hours; you could consider Unilever's past problems with Dove campaigns and how the company handled them to ensure minimum damage to the brand.

 If the opportunity arises, show that you’ve done your research and bring it into one of your answers in the digital interview.
 You might also be able to use this research at the fourth and final stage of Unilever’s application process – its discovery centre day.